TT#025 - 5 ways to convert your LinkedIn profile into a funnel...

 Sound familiar?
 It’s the same 3 things your background will tell readers.
 Just don’t say it the same way or it gets boring.

-Below are a few examples of the headline being used to help sell.
+Below are a few examples of the headlines being used to help sell.
 Note the use of the call-to-action (CTA) in each.

 From Marcus Chan: